 How can I follow Anita’s fantastic Japan post?
 Continuing with the Eastern theme, I’m going to share my experiences of Beijing.
-As a Communist country, I didn’t find the same magic Anita found in Japan, but China is captivating in its own right.
+While I didn’t find quite the same cuteness and magic Anita found in Japan, China is captivating in its own right…

 So here are my 10 things to know before you go…